Ethiopian Evangelical Church Mekane Yesus: Membership

-EECMY claimed almost 2.3 million members in 2007, growing to 8.3 million baptized members according to the 2016 statistics.
+The EECMY claimed almost 2.3 million members in 2007, growing to 8.3 million baptized members according to the 2016 statistics.
 They operate a seminary in Addis Ababa with 150 students.
 The church also owns several bible colleges, schools, and health care and social facilities in various locations throughout the country.
 In Addis Ababa they also run a language and cultural orientation school, called MY-LINC, for people who want to learn Ethiopian languages.
 Most congregations speak local languages, but the International Lutheran Church (Ethiopia) is English-speaking.